olivmath/couve/README.md

-# Couve - Stellar Wallet App
+# CouvePIX - Official Kale Wallet for Meridian

 A modern wallet for the Stellar network with PIX integration and Meridian 2025 events.